stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Who I have a very, very vague connection to outside of, uh--
+Who I have a very, very vague connection to outside of--

 #### BEN

-Well, you can tell, um, when that was recorded, because obviously he was in the studio, um, recording the *Magnus* episode with...
+Well, you can tell, when that was recorded, because obviously he was in the studio recording the *Magnus* episode with...
 Oh, one of the head of the Desolation cult?
-So obviously Alex was like, "Oh, but!
+So obviously, Alex was like, "Oh, but!
 While you're here-- While you're here, could you just give us some things about Trexel?" __[laughs]__

 #### TIM

-And my one interaction with, uh, with John Henry outside this was a bit awkward and I'm still embarrassed about it.
+And my one interaction with John Henry outside this was a bit awkward, and I'm still embarrassed about it.

 #### BEN